quru/qis/doc/install.md

 	$ sudo yum -y install httpd mod_ssl logrotate python35u-mod_wsgi

-Set the language and character set (where `UTF8` is preferred) for the Apache process by adding a few lines to the file `/etc/sysconfig/httpd`:
+Set the language and character set (where `UTF-8` is preferred) for the Apache process by editing the file `/etc/sysconfig/httpd` and replacing any existing values for:

 	LANG=en_GB.UTF-8
 	LC_ALL=en_GB.UTF-8